Quick Facts | Answer |

 If the rental unit is a mobile home space, landlords cannot raise the rent if the park:

-- Is not current on their registration
+- Lacks a current registration

 How Much Notice is Needed to Raise Rent in Colorado?